Questions about DTS

 As with marriage, a job, or any other calling of God, your spiritual life can be hindered if you let it.
 Jealously guard your prayer life, your intimacy with Christ, and your Christian walk.
 And you can help yourself by making the Word of God a “life book” in addition to a textbook.
 To aid you in growing spiritually, Dallas Theological Seminary incorporates Spiritual Formation groups into many of its programs.

-- Can I receive advanced standing and transfer credit?
+- Can I receive transfer credit?

 - Should I visit campus before making a decision?